PilzDE/.github/development_guidelines.md

 ## Testing

 ### How-to document tests
+For a good test documentation choosing an expressive name is the first step.
+Using a good name you can sometimes express everything the test wants to check.
+If in doubt, don't hesitate to ask someone else, to ensure that you are using an appropriate name.
+It's often best to choose the final test name after the test passes.
+Choose the test name based on the content of the test.

+Often it is also advisable to additionally provide a one sentence long short summary of the test intention.
+If it is difficult to summarize the test objective in one sentence, take a step back and ask yourself if the test is too complex or tries to test too much.
+The statement also holds for the name of the test.

 For a proper test documentation please do not forget to link the test against the corresponding requirement.
 On how-to do that see the [requirement linking section](#how-to-link-a-requirement-against-a-test).